-Google Pay on Wear OS expands to more countries for contactless payments
+Google Pay on Wear OS continues to expand, now available in 40 countries

 - The expanded support will also come to older Wear OS smartwatches "in the coming weeks."

-With the launch of the Galaxy Watch 4, Google has highlighted some of the new app experiences that will come with the new Wear OS 3 update.
-Google Pay is among the apps that are getting a redesign based on Material You, but Google also announced that it's expanding support for more countries.
+With the launch of the Galaxy Watch 4, Google has updated plenty of its apps, some of the new app experiences that will come with the new Wear OS 3 update and are even available on older Wear OS 2 devices.
+Google Pay is among the apps that received a redesign, but Google also announced that it's expanding support for more countries.

 As it stands, Google Pay only supports a handful of countries for contactless payments on Wear OS.
-Google is now adding 16 additional countries to the list, bringing the total to 27.
-The additional countries include:
+Google is now adding 16 additional countries to the list, which include the following:

 - Belgium